squarism/squarism.github.io/_posts/2023-08-28-how-to-test-random-things.markdown

 This gets even more complicated when people who are integrating LLMs for the first-time and wondering if their idea "works".
 In general software, we usually avoid this problem with other tricks like mocking or seeding.
 I'm always curious how they are going to find out if they have not generated 100s of test data questions or know what an F1 score is.
 I barely understand evaluations and certainly have not designed one.
 I just have been around it a bit.

-At the same time, I saw a determinism theme in PRNGs and the AI/ML domain and wanted to write a bit about it.
+At the same time, I saw a determinism commonality between PRNGs and AI models and wanted to write a bit about its similarity.
+If we were testing the PRNG itself, we might follow a similar approach where we try many executions, collect the results and try to analyze it (maybe check its distribution).
+This is different than deterministic functional testing.